uttkarshrajput/Spotify_Analysis/README.md

 ---

 ##  Dataset Information
-Source: Kaggle – Spotify Dataset
+- Source: Kaggle – Spotify Dataset

-Data Type: Structured CSV data
+- Data Type: Structured CSV data

-Key Attributes:
+- Key Attributes:

-Artist, Track, Album, Album Type
+- Artist, Track, Album, Album Type

-Audio features (danceability, energy, tempo, loudness, etc.)
+- Audio features (danceability, energy, tempo, loudness, etc.)

-Engagement metrics (views, likes, comments, streams)
+- Engagement metrics (views, likes, comments, streams)

-Flags such as licensed and official_video
+- Flags such as licensed and official_video

 ---

 ## Tools & Technologies Used
-Database: PostgreSQL
+- Database: PostgreSQL

-Query Language: SQL
+- Query Language: SQL

-SQL Concepts Applied:
+- SQL Concepts Applied:

-Filtering & Aggregations
+- Filtering & Aggregations

-GROUP BY & HAVING
+- GROUP BY & HAVING

-Subqueries & CTEs
+- Subqueries & CTEs

-Window Functions
+- Window Functions

-Indexing & Query Optimization
+- Indexing & Query Optimization

-Tool: pgAdmin 4
+- Tool: pgAdmin 4

 ---

 ##  Project Approach
-Explored and understood the dataset structure and columns
+- Explored and understood the dataset structure and columns

-Created database tables and imported the dataset
+- Created database tables and imported the dataset

-Wrote SQL queries categorized into:
+- Wrote SQL queries categorized into:

-Easy (basic filtering and counts)
+- Easy (basic filtering and counts)

-Medium (aggregations and grouping)
+- Medium (aggregations and grouping)

-Advanced (CTEs, window functions, optimization)
+- Advanced (CTEs, window functions, optimization)

-Analyzed query performance using EXPLAIN ANALYZE
+- Analyzed query performance using EXPLAIN ANALYZE

-Improved performance by applying indexing techniques
+- Improved performance by applying indexing techniques

 ---

 ##  Key Business Questions Answered
-Which tracks have more than 1 billion streams?
+- Which tracks have more than 1 billion streams?

-What are the top 5 tracks with the highest energy levels?
+- What are the top 5 tracks with the highest energy levels?

-How does engagement differ for official vs non-official videos?
+- How does engagement differ for official vs non-official videos?

-Which artists and albums generate the highest views?
+- Which artists and albums generate the highest views?

-How do audio features like energy and liveness vary across albums?
+- How do audio features like energy and liveness vary across albums?

 ---

 ##  Query Optimization
-To understand performance tuning, I analyzed query execution plans using EXPLAIN ANALYZE.
+- To understand performance tuning, I analyzed query execution plans using EXPLAIN ANALYZE.

-Measured execution and planning time for queries
+- Measured execution and planning time for queries

-Created indexes on frequently queried columns (e.g., artist)
+- Created indexes on frequently queried columns (e.g., artist)

-Compared query performance before and after indexing
+- Compared query performance before and after indexing

-Observed significant reduction in execution time after optimization
+- Observed significant reduction in execution time after optimization

-This helped me understand how indexing impacts query performance on large datasets.
+- This helped me understand how indexing impacts query performance on large datasets.

 ---

 ## Key Learnings

-Practical application of SQL for data analysis
+- Practical application of SQL for data analysis

-Writing efficient and optimized queries
+- Writing efficient and optimized queries

-Using window functions for advanced analytics
+- Using window functions for advanced analytics

-Understanding query execution plans
+- Understanding query execution plans

-Working with real-world datasets and business-oriented questions
+- Working with real-world datasets and business-oriented questions

+---

+##  Key Insights

+- Tracks with official videos generally have higher engagement
+- High-energy tracks tend to receive more views
+- Indexing significantly reduced query execution time

 ---

 ## Conclusion